Los Picaos de San Vicente de la Sonsierra: Discipline

 During the processions, each disciplinante chooses at what time he wants to perform the offering, then kneels, prays, and after standing up, his companion will remove the cape and leave the back exposed.
 With a mop of cotton held with both hands, Sticking going strong lashes in the back, to lash out strongly above the shoulders, each time by one side of the neck in a rhythmic way.

 The partner and the práctico (person in charge of healing the wounds) decide when to stop hitting, to start spotting small bruises.
 There is no set time, but is usually between ten and twenty minutes leading up to 1,000 hits.
 The handy "práctico" will cut three times on both sides of the lumbar back, using a tool called "esponja", which is a ball of beeswax with six crystals embedded in two in two, so it will receive twelve punctures symbolizing the number of apostles.
 After that the disciplinante hitself a few times, for that the blood that may have accumulated in the area, can escape and prevent further problems.

-Once complete, the partner will return to cover the back and put the layer to go to the headquarters of the cofradía where a specialist practitioner will heal any wounds with rosemary water and a cream in which its composition is secret and passed from generation on generation.
+Once complete, the partner will return to cover the back and put the layer to go to the headquarters of the cofradía where a specialist practitioner will heal any wounds with rosemary water and a cream whose composition is secret and passed from generation on generation.